bkesterbyld/fabulous-oregano/content/pages/index.md

       - title: Multidata Storage & Management
         image: images/feature1.png
         image_alt: App preview on a phone and tablet
-        content: |
+        content: >
           Bitdomains handle structured and unstructured data as well as files.
+          Behind the scenes, we put your data in safe and reliable SQL, NoSQL and object stores across a global network of cloud providers.
         actions:
           - label: Learn More
             url: /features